xiej2520/Cinnabar/doc/design.md

     * `struct X { struct Y }` would have `X` and `X.Y` visible at toplevel.
     * Process all type definitions at each "level" (nested struct but not block), then dfs?
+  * Don't generate structs, enums, functions until needed: read definition, which can be generic, instantiate concrete version when used.
 * Backend

 C Backend